- DOC 2020-04-24 Position Statement: Endocrine Surgery during the COVID-19 Pandemic

 What you can do:

-- Follow general advice to stay home, with frequent hand washing and social distancing when you must go out.
+- Follow general advice, with frequent hand washing when you go out.

 - Please be willing to utilize telehealth if we think it is appropriate.

-- If you must attend the rooms, bring no more than one support person.
+- If you attend the rooms, bring no more than one support person.

-- Do NOT attend if you have any symptoms of COVID-19, however mild, under any circumstances.
+- Do NOT attend if you have any symptoms of COVID-19, however mild, under any circumstance- get tested.

 - Use the provided hand sanitizer when entering and leaving the rooms.

-Professor Miller and the executive of Australia/New Zealand Endocrine Surgeons (ANZES) have published a position statement defining which endocrine surgical conditions are considered urgent during the COVID-19 outbreak.
-This list may change as resources become more available, or less available.
+Professor Miller and the executive of Australia/New Zealand Endocrine Surgeons (ANZES) have published a position statement defining which endocrine surgical conditions are considered urgent during periods of restricted access during COVID-19outbreaks.
 To read the ANZES Position Statement, click here.

 We are all in this together, and we will get through it together.
 Please let's all look after each other, and ourselves.